SALP Chapter 5

 The man grabbed Lanthe's shoulder firmly.

-Startled, Lanthe desperately took a deep breath.
-Her vision went white, but she needed to collect herself.
+Lanthe, startled, took a desperate breath.
+Her vision went white, but she had to pull herself together.

 Calm down.
 This isn't Newbella.
 Derek and Fiarelle aren't here.
 That girl earlier was bright and kind to me...